 MSP Manager is an especially good choice if you’re hoping to improve your billing processes, because it allows you to batch export invoices for use with your accounting software.
 This makes billing significantly easier and less time-consuming.
 And by integrating with RMM, this combination of tools allows you to provide things like managed antivirus and malware protection, patch management, backup and recovery, and much more alongside your help desk.
-To test out these capabilities for yourself, a 14-day free trial is available.

 Jira Service Desk is a premium IT ticketing software solution that can help you manage incidents, announce changes to your interface or offerings in a proactive way, and identify the root cause of issues.
-This tool uses automation, queuing, and built-in asset management to streamline the IT ticketing process, empowering you to deliver efficient and quick support to your clients.
+This tool uses automation, queuing, and built-in asset management to streamline the process, empowering you to deliver efficient and quick support to your clients.

 Jira Service Desk also includes a knowledge base and support for a range of integrations.
 The software makes it possible for you to quickly create a simple, intuitive portal that allows you to showcase services and enable your customers to access support quickly.
 Jira Service Desk also allows you to jump into customer satisfaction reports to get a better sense of what your customers need, and a built-in tool helps you gather feedback to continue improving service.